New Zealand’s Weird and Wonderful Wildlife

-The kiwi bird is the nation’s sweetheart.
+The kiwi bird is the nation’s sweetheart and probably the most iconic of all the New Zealand animals.
 However, you won’t just find them wandering the streets and stealing your fries.
 These elusive nocturnal birds mostly live in forested areas.
-Check out how to spot these iconic birds in Where to See Kiwi Birds in New Zealand.
+Check out how to spot these iconic birds in Where to See Kiwi Birds in New Zealand so you too can see the “national animal of New Zealand” for yourself.

+Second on our iconic list of New Zealand wildlife is a bat!
 Bats, or pekapeka, are particularly special in New Zealand as they are the only native land mammal of New Zealand.
 However, this species unique to New Zealand is endangered and can only be found in a few sites across New Zealand.
+And this concludes our list of New Zealand mammals, on land at least.
+Let’s keep going with more!

 3. Hector’s Dolphin

+As promised, New Zealand mammals can also be found in the surrounding waters.
 Hector’s dolphins are the world’s smallest dolphin species.
 They are named after Sir James Hector, who first examined a dolphin specimen.
 You can mostly spot them riding the waves in the South Island.
 More famously, there are many pods in the Akaroa Harbour near Christchurch.
-Find out more on where to see dolphins at 5 Best Places to Swim with Dolphins in New Zealand.
+Find out more on where to see dolphins at the 5 Best Places to Swim with Dolphins in New Zealand.

 Kea are the only alpine parrot in the world and are most commonly found in the Arthur’s Pass National Park and on the road to Milford Sound in the Fiordland National Park.
 However, there’s always the possibility of seeing them in most alpine environments in the South Island.
 Warning: these cheeky parrots like dismantling cars.